-NOTE: The odometer/trip odometer Vacuum Fluorescent Display will also may display GASCAP, which indicates that your gas cap is possibly loose or damaged.
-(See page 361 for more information.)
+NOTE: The odometer/trip odometer Vacuum Fluorescent Display may also display GASCAP, which indicates that your gas cap is possibly loose or damaged.

 The Vacuum Fluorescent Display will also display NO-FUSE, which indicates that the IOD fuse is removed from the Integrated Power Module.
-(See page 469 for more information.)